|Nutrition Facts (per serving)|

 Place squid tubes horizontally in front of you on a cutting board.
-Using a sharp knife and cutting towards you, make slices about 1/2 inch wide.
+Using a sharp knife and cutting toward you, make slices about 1/2-inch wide.
 This will create nice-size rings.

 Open up the calamari rings and roll them one by one in the flour and salt mixture until they are covered.
 Place floured rings on a clean plate next to the stove.

 Pour oil into a small- or medium-sized frying pan.
 The oil should be at least 1-inch deep.

 Turn heat to high- or medium-high, until the oil begins to bubble or "move" from the bottom of the pan.
 To test if oil is hot enough: using a pair of tongs, dip one of the calamari rings into the oil.
 If it sizzles and begins to cook, the oil is ready.

 Place as many rings into the oil as can comfortably fit at one time.
 Fry about 1 minute, then turn the rings over to cook on the other side.

 Turn heat down to medium to prevent oil splattering.
 The calamari should turn a light golden brown.
 Avoid over-cooking, or squid will turn rubbery.

 When rings are done frying, remove from oil and place on a clean kitchen towel or paper towel to drain.